+Judy Werner

-Judy Werner Thursdays, Feb.
+Thursdays, Feb.
 3 - Mar.
 17 10:00 - 11:45 a.m.
-Classroom B & Zoom
+Zoom

 Be ready to celebrate St. Patrick's Day with some music of Ireland by learning to play the tin whistle.
 The whistle is an easy instrument to learn with additional complexity to keep you learning for a long time.
 This beginners class is designed for individuals with little or no musical experience.
-You will need to have a tin whistle in the Key of D which are available at Fawley's Music in Sabraton or in the OLLI Office.
+You will need to have a tin whistle in the Key of D.